CodingWithEnthusiasm/My-Projects/README.md

 11.3 Open the project solution file in Visual Studio

 11.4 The login and password for manager role is UN1@uni.com and 1234, by using it you can add the student users with their own passwords and ids

+12. SortingC++ is a C++ project which can be oppened in CodeBlocks.
+It compares merge sort, heap sort and quick sort algorithms execution speed in nanoseconds for sorted and shuffled arrays with the same input data.
+These algorithms are tested on arrays from size 100 to 10000